Mass Times & Confession

 Yes!
 The greatest gift of Holy Communion, whereby Jesus Christ gives Himself to us in His Body, Blood, Soul, and Divinity, is worthy of our utmost honor and love.
 In this union we become one with God, and therefore, being in right relationship with Him is of highest importance.

 Holy Communion will be distributed to the faithful at all Masses.
 It will be offered only under the species of the Precious Body.
 Ushers will direct you when to go forward, leaving six-foot distance between families in the communion line.
 The minister will hold up the host and say, “The Body of Christ.”
-You reply “Amen.” and then remove your face mask to receive.
+You reply “Amen,” and then lower your face mask to receive.
 You are strongly encouraged to receive the Eucharist in your hand.
 The distributor of Holy Communion will sanitize his or her hands between communicants if contact occurs.
 Low-gluten hosts are consecrated for every Mass.
 If you require a low-gluten host, please notify the usher that you need to receive Holy Communion from the celebrant (in the center section).

 SIGN UP TO HELP AT MASS